DONALD MACDONALD

 Tower Height – 746′

 Ultimately, a new vertical railing incorporating an improved wind fairing integrated with the existing bridge railing along with a new capture net extending below the bridge deck was selected as the best solution for the Golden Gate Bridge.
 Although the project is unique due to its scale and location, the chosen solution has been proven to be an exceptionally effective deterrent to suicide.
 The system was designed to minimize impacts to Bridge views and appearance, allow open, scenic vistas to remain intact, with minimal impacts to the architecture of the structure.
 The system was also designed to minimize interference with the daily operations and maintenance of the bridge structure.
-Construction began in 2018 and is expected to be completed in 2021.
+Construction began in 2018 and was completed in January of 2024.